home // Application Process

 "Thank you for taking the time to write on behalf of this candidate who is applying to the Stem Cell Biology and Regenerative Medicine graduate program at Stanford.
 The most useful recommendations provide detailed descriptions supported by specific anecdotes illustrating the candidate's intellectual abilities and personal qualities.
 In addition to considering traditional indicators of academic performance (G.P.A., quality of undergraduate institution/program, G.R.E. exam scores) we are very interested in the applicant's creative abilities, effectiveness in implementation, leadership skills, and personal qualities.
 Letters of Recommendation are a very important source of this information."

 If for some reason, your recommender is unable to submit your letter of recommendation online, please be sure to fill out the Recommendation Form for Graduate Study and be sure to note whether you are waiving your right to see the letter of recommendation or not.
-Recommendations not submitted on-line must be submitted with this form, sealed and signed on the back of the envelope by the recommender, and postmarked by December 2, 2014 to:
+Recommendations not submitted on-line must be submitted with this form, sealed and signed on the back of the envelope by the recommender, and postmarked by the application deadline to:

 Biosciences PhD Admissions